furiko-io/docs/docs/reference/configuration/execution/dynamic-config.md

         # this would be `0 5 10 * * * *`.
         cronHashSecondsByDefault: false

-        # cronHashFields specifies if the fields should be hashed along with the
+        # Specifies if the fields should be hashed along with the JobConfig's name.
-        # JobConfig's name.
         #
         # For example, `H H * * * * *` will always hash the seconds and minutes to the
         # same value, for example 00:37:37, 01:37:37, etc. Enabling this option will
         # append additional keys to be hashed to introduce additional non-determinism.
         cronHashFields: true

-        # defaultTimezone defines a default timezone to use for JobConfigs that do not
+        # Defines a default timezone to use for JobConfigs that do not specify a timezone.
-        # specify a timezone.
-If left empty, UTC will be used as the default timezone.
+        # If left empty, UTC will be used as the default timezone.
         defaultTimezone: "UTC"

-        # maxMissedSchedules defines a maximum number of jobs that the controller
+        # Defines the maximum number of jobs that the controller should back-schedule,
-        # should back-schedule, or attempt to create after coming back up from
+        # or attempt to create after coming back up from downtime.
+Having a sane value
-        # downtime.
-Having a sane value here would prevent a thundering herd of jobs
+        # here would prevent a thundering herd of jobs being scheduled that would exhaust
-        # being scheduled that would exhaust resources in the cluster.
+        # resources in the cluster.
+        #
+        # Set this to 0 to disable back-scheduling.
         maxMissedSchedules: 5

-        # maxDowntimeThresholdSeconds defines the maximum downtime that the controller
+        # Defines the maximum downtime that the controller can tolerate.
+If the controller
-        # can tolerate.
-If the controller was intentionally shut down for an extended
+        # was shut down for an extended period of time, any jobs that should have been created
-        # period of time, we should not attempt to back-schedule jobs once it was
-        # started.
+        # beyond the maximum downtime threshold would not be back-scheduled once it is started again.
         maxDowntimeThresholdSeconds: 300
     ```